Things you need to know before getting the ball rolling for reinstatement of Lithuanian citizenship

 Fourth, applicants should take the timeline of application into account.
 Those who expect quick results will be disappointed.
 The application takes two to four months on average to prepare.
 The actual time taken mostly depends on how fast clients can get the necessary documents from their country of residence.
 It takes 12 to 15 months for inspectors at Lithuania’s migration department to process the application.
 Thus, the entire procedure normally takes from 14 to 19 months, even longer in some complicated cases.

 The fifth thing to consider is the eligibility of other family members such as spouses and children.
-After the client gets Lithuanian citizenship, their spouse, unfortunately, will not automatically get Lithuanian citizenship.
+After the client gets Lithuanian citizenship by descent, their spouse, unfortunately, will not automatically get Lithuanian citizenship.
 However it often turns out that the spouse’s family or part of their family also hails from Lithuania.
 It’s worth investigating whether she/he might be eligible to apply separately.